MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1003-Civil-Money-Penalties-Assessments-Exclusions/subpart-F-CMPs-Section-1140-Violations/section-1003.610.md

 ##### § 1003.610 Amount of penalties. #####

-Link to an amendment published at 88 FR 42841, July 3, 2023.

-(a) The OIG may impose a penalty of not more than6—
+(a) The OIG may impose a penalty of not more than—

-6 The penalty amounts in this section are adjusted for inflation annually.
-Adjusted amounts are published at 45 CFR part 102.

 (1) $5,000 for each individual violation resulting from the misuse of Departmental, CMS, or Medicare or Medicaid program words, letters, symbols, or emblems as described in § 1003.600(a) relating to printed media;